Ordisoftware/Hebrew-Letters/README.md

 **What's new in the latest version**

-- SQLite ODBC Driver is no more needed.
+- Added terms table to store lettriq sentences for words.
 - Overall performances are Optimized.
 - Some UI improvements and some fixes.
+- SQLite ODBC Driver is no more needed.

 [Last release](https://github.com/Ordisoftware/Hebrew-Letters/releases/latest)